 Healthy Connections Medicaid covers certain medically necessary services.
-Some of the services you can get are listed on the next page.
-These services are covered no matter which MCO health plan you choose.
-Contact your MCO health plan to ask about any extra services in their plan.
+Some of the services you can get are listed below.
+These services are covered no matter which type of Medicaid coverage or MCO you choose.
+Contact your MCO to ask about any extra services in their plan.

 - · Alcohol and drug abuse services

-- Ambulance
+- · Ambulance

+- Audiology

-- · Audiology
+- · Autism spectrum disorder services

-- Behavioral health services for emotionally disturbed children
+- · Behavioral health services

-- Dental
+- · Dental

-- Doctor office visits
+- · Doctor office visits

 - · Family planning

-- Home- and community-based long-term care services
+- Home and community-based long-term care services

 - · Home health

-- · Hospital inpatient, outpatient and
+- Hospital inpatient, outpatient and emergency room

-- emergency room

-- Intermediate care facility for the intellectually disabled
+- · Intermediate care facility services

 - · Inpatient psychiatric care

-- · Lab and X-ray
+- · Lab and x-ray services

 - · Medical equipment

-- · Mental health services

-- Nursing facility
+- · Nursing facility coverage

-- · Occupational therapy and physical therapy
+- · Occupational and physical therapy

-- Prescription medications (not all drugs are covered.
-If there is a problem filling your prescription, call 1-800-834-2680 toll-free)
+- Prescription medications (Not all drugs are covered.
+If there is a problem filling your prescription, call 1-800-834-2680.)

+- Podiatry

 - · Speech-language therapy

 - · Targeted case management

 - · Transportation to medical appointments

 - · Vision care

-- · Well adult care
+- · Well-adult care

-- Well child care EPSDT (Early Periodic Screening, Diagnosis and Treatment)
+- Well-child care Early and Periodic Screening, Diagnostic and Treatment (EPSDT)

-- For children, medically necessary care that is not included on the above list may be covered as part of EPSDT benefits.
+- For children, medically necessary care that is not included on the above list may be covered as part of EPSDT